Where do I get Concert tickets?

 Please do not bring any alcoholic beverages with you.
 Alcoholic beverages consumed on the Winery grounds must be purchased onsite, as required by the Washington State Liquor Board (WAC 314-24/RCW 66-04-0III).
 No other beer, spirits or wine brands are permitted anywhere on the winery grounds and will be confiscated.
 For everyone's safety and protection, our security ambassadors check all coolers and bags at the gate.

-Please feel free to bring your own unopened, commercially sealed bottled water and soft drinks.
+Please feel free to bring your own unopened water and soft drinks in commercially sealed plastic bottles or cans.

 Is there food available?
 May we bring our own?

-The Arbor Crest Al Fresco Foods menu offers everything from snack mix to the makings for a full picnic dinner, with selections available at the Tasting Room, and also from stations by the Cliff House and under the Vineyard Tent during Sunday Concerts.
+The menu offers everything from snack mix to the makings for a picnic dinner, with selections available in the Tasting Room, and as we move into the peak of summer, also from stations by the Cliff House and under the Vineyard Tent during Sunday Concerts .
 You are also welcome to bring your own picnic fare, dishware and non-alcohol beverages (in unopened, commercially sealed containers only); all containers are subject to inspection.

 May I bring a camp stove?
 Or a small citronella candle?